Nurturing our native forest and wetland reserves

 During 2015 and 2016 the company contributed to a Bush Robin/kakaruai monitoring project being run by the University of Otago's Zoology Department in the company's Silverpeaks forest.

-City Forests has also co-funded an investigation of New Zealand Falcon population dynamics in our forests for the last two years, a third season is planned for 2018/19.
-The major finding of this study was that plantation forestry land; both cutover and standing forests, provide excellent habitat for NZ falcons to nest, fledge and thrive.
+City Forests has also co-funded an investigation of New Zealand Falcon population dynamics in our forests for the last three years, and is in the process of applying for funding assistance to enable a major three year study into the falcon population in our forests and the impact of our activities on nesting success.
+The major finding of the work so far has been that plantation forestry land; both cutover and standing forests, provide excellent habitat for NZ falcons to nest, fledge and thrive.

-The company is also investing heavily in wilding tree removal operations in the Waipori wetlands reserves, including in an adjacent Tussock reserve under DOC management.
-During 2017, a large area was further cleared of Pinus contorta, with more work planned for the latter part of 2018.
-In and around other forests a wilding management plan has been developed and regular monitoring is taking place.
+The company is also investing heavily in wilding tree removal operations in the Waipori wetlands reserves, including in an adjacent Tussock reserve under DOC management (now completed).
+During 2018, a large area was further cleared of Pinus contorta, with more work planned for the latter part of 2019.
+In and around other forests a wilding management plan has been developed and regular monitoring and wilding removals are taking place.